Aliharu/Foundry-ExEss/README.md

 ## Notes

 Currently the initative tracker rolls Finesse+Athletics with no double 10s.
 Reccomended that you don't use foundries built in initiative roller.

+It is recommended you download the popcorn initiative module to use with this system.